jtdhartnett-afk/JohnHartnett.github.io/_pages/about.md

 * **python course at Makenspires** - A course that covered the basics of python and some more.
 * **java course at Makenspires** – A java course that taught the basics of java and was put to use by creating Minecraft mods from scratch

+## Experiences

+**First Tech Challange** - A team competition which includes building a robot to perform certain tasks.

 ## Technical Skills

 John has a diverse technical foundation spanning engineering design, digital fabrication, and computational analysis.
 He has experience with the following technologies: